BAJAJ FINSERV DIRECT LIMITED

 How to Apply for a Stand-Up India Loan

-Online Application
+Online Application Process (via standupmitra.in)

-1. Visit the official Stand-Up India portal at www.standupmitra.in.
+1. Visit the official Stand-Up India portal at www.standupmitra.in

-2. Register with basic personal details and create a profile.
+2. Register with basic personal details and create a profile

-3. Fill in the online application form with business and financial information.
+3. Fill in the online application form with business and financial information

-4. Upload scanned copies of required documents.
+4. Upload scanned copies of required documents

-5. Submit the application and note the generated application ID.
+5. Submit the application and note the generated application ID

-6. Track application progress via the portal or receive updates from the concerned bank.
+6. Track application progress via the portal or receive updates from the concerned bank

-7. Attend any training or handholding sessions if recommended.
+7. Attend any training or handholding sessions if recommended

-The portal also categorises applicants as ‘Ready Borrower’ or ‘Trainee Borrower’ based on their readiness and support requirements.
+The portal also categorises applicants as ‘Ready Borrower’ or ‘Trainee Borrower’ based on readiness and support requirements.

 Offline Application

-3. Attaching photocopies of all relevant documents.
+3. Attach photocopies of all required documents

 Loans sanctioned are disbursed after proper verification and background checks.